rsrinidhi/DataViz/README.md

 <img src ="https://cloud.githubusercontent.com/assets/8815203/15057930/3e9ffc2a-12ce-11e6-8a5d-aa18dd98503e.png">
 13. Drag  ‘Account Number’ from Columns to Rows to compare the account number for each month by object code.
 <img src="https://cloud.githubusercontent.com/assets/8815203/15057964/69ec0e50-12ce-11e6-9fe8-328932400420.png">
-14. If 'Account Number' is removed from Rows, then the visualization would show the transaction per object code for the corresponding month.
+14. If 'Account Number' is removed from Rows, then the visualization would show the transaction per object code for the corresponding months in a fiscal year.
 15. Save the visualisation to Tableau Public.
 <br /><img width="340" alt="screenshot 2016-05-05 14 48 37" src="https://cloud.githubusercontent.com/assets/8815203/15058359/96b55ed0-12d0-11e6-9362-49159a282232.png">

-#Select Visualisation
+#Select Visualisations
 1. A visualisation of the transaction for the entire CS department sorted by object code for the fiscal year 2014-2015 can be viewed here: https://public.tableau.com/profile/srinidhi5986#!/vizhome/TransactionsByDateCode/Sheet1
 2. A visualisation of the transaction for each account number in the CS department sorted by object code for the fiscal year 2014-2015 can be viewed here: https://public.tableau.com/profile/srinidhi5986#!/vizhome/Book1_10796/Sheet1
 3. A visualisation of the transaction that compares two account numbers sorted by object code for the fiscal year 2014-2015 can be viewed here: https://public.tableau.com/profile/srinidhi5986#!/vizhome/CompareAccounts_Year/Sheet1